-Supervision can be offered across a broad range of areas, and Keele historians are experienced in providing careful and supportive frameworks for students.
-Our expertise is described on our research page.
-As well as individual projects we have been successful in winning AHRC collaborative awards in which the student works with non-University partner.
+Further information about our expertise is described on our research page.
+As well as individual projects, we have been successful in winning AHRC and EHRC collaborative awards in which the student works with a non-University partner.

 Postgraduate Admissions Tutor